camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 zeebe-scaling-demo-zeebe-gateway-b79b9cdbc-pjgfd                  1/1     Running    0          3m24s
 ```

-#### 2. Send scale request to Zeebe gateway
+### 2. Send scale request to the Zeebe Gateway

 Now we should tell Zeebe to re-distribute partitions to the new brokers.
-For that send a POST request to the Zeebe gateway's management endpoint.
+For that, send a POST request to the Zeebe Gateway's management endpoint.
 See [API reference](#api-reference) for more details.

-If running on kubernetes, and if you haven't setup the the ingress, you can first port-forward to access the Zeebe gateway in your local machine.
+If running on Kubernetes, and if you haven't set up Ingress, you can first port-forward to access the Zeebe Gateway in your local machine:

 ```
 kubectl port-forward svc/camunda-zeebe-gateway 9600:9600
 ```

-Run the following to send the request to Zeebe gateway.
+Run the following to send the request to the Zeebe Gateway:

 ```
 curl --request POST 'http://localhost:9600/actuator/cluster/brokers' \